 Sharing a Treat or Two

 This small-batch strawberry banana muffin dog treat recipe is quick and simple, and smells amazing.
 Go ahead and taste one yourself, if you wish – they aren’t sweet like many human muffins, but they are packed with nutritional goodness and flavour.
-I often make my muffins for people without added sweeteners so they’re extra healthy, but they’re not to everyone’s taste.
+I often make my muffins for people without added sugar or sweeteners so they’re extra healthy, but they’re not to everyone’s taste.
 I’m sure hubby misses the sugar!

 As an added bonus, these strawberry banana muffins made our dogs’ breath smell pretty doggone nice, too.
 Perhaps a recipe to bake before sharing some Valentine’s Day puppy dog kisses?
 Strawberries and mint are readily available here at the moment, including straight out of our garden, but you can also substitute for other dog-friendly ingredients.
 See the end of the post for tips.